-These suggestions are not an end all be all, but rather some things I wish people would have known about me when I was in my eating disorder and going through recovery.
-Have a wonderful Holiday.
+These suggestions are not an end all be all of talking to someone with disordered eating around the holidays, but rather some things I wish people would have known about me when I was in my eating disorder and going through recovery.
+Have a wonderful holiday.
 Nourish yourself with yummy food and safe, loving, supportive people.

 Zoccolante, Z. (2016, November 30).
 How to Talk to Someone with Disordered Eating Around the Holidays, HealthyPlace.
 Retrieved on 2023, March 22 from https://www.healthyplace.com/blogs/survivinged/2016/11/how-to-talk-to-someone-with-disordered-eating-around-the-holidays-2

 Author: Z Zoccolante

 Hello, i have never been on a blog before but im trying to find people to talk to about my Bulimia, i have tried to get out of this disorder for so many years now it seems like it is finally consuming me..i feel like only people that have been where i am can help me now.. i really need to connect some how to any one that is ether recovering or has recovered, i am feeling so hopeless right now, if there is any one out there...i had been able to manage this condition for even years at a time, but it always seems to resurface...and i have found this time it is stronger than it has ever been..i now feel totally out of control...i feel im losing the fight and my self.....is there any body out there ????